gigatskhondia/ocean_intella/README.md

 # Ocean Intella

 Offshore dynamics and CFD software.
 At present it mostly focused on offshore pipelay analysis.

+It includes the following models:
+* PDE pipe
+* Pipelay profile optimization
+* Robotic pipe